The Role of a Divorce Mediator: How They Can Help You and Your Spouse Reach an Agreement that Works

 There are several misconceptions about divorce mediators.
 One of the most common misconceptions is that the mediator takes sides or provides legal advice.
 This is not true — even when the mediator is a divorce attorney.
 Instead, the mediator’s role is as a neutral third party there to help both parties communicate effectively and work towards a fair and equitable solution.

 Another common misconception is that mediation is only for couples who get along.
 This is also not true.
 Mediation has helped many couples experiencing conflict and tension work through their issues in a safe and neutral environment.
 Mediation can also help reduce the stress and conflict between both parties and lead to a more satisfactory outcome for both.
 This doesn’t mean that mediation is suitable for everyone; it isn’t.
-But the fact that disagreements exist is not enough alone to disregard mediation as an option entirely.
+However, the fact that disagreements exist is not enough to disregard mediation as an option entirely.
 We can help you determine the best divorce approach- including mediation, collaborative divorce, or litigation– for you.

 Next Steps